the-dext/the-dext.github.io/_posts/2021-09-09-TDD_Mocking-vs-No-Mocking.md

 If you aren't using a mock here then I would argue that you are actually writing an integration test and that they are different from unit tests.

 ## Testing Business Logic
-Testing business logic should not involve dependecies (such as repositories for example) and should be just about the business rules of your app.
+Testing business logic should not involve dependencies (such as repositories for example) and should be just about the business rules of your app.

 This can be as simple as calling a method that adds two numbers and returns a result, but the real world is often more complex than this and I am willing to bet your application is too.
 So lets consider how you should go about testing an Aggregate.